An incorrect track expression in a @for loop, or a missing trackBy in a

 - selection state inside the

-ngForis lost on re-render, - state like a link being in focus, or a text-box having filled-in values, would go away.
+@foris lost on re-render for items that no longer exist, - state like a link being in focus, or a text-box having filled-in values, would similarly go away.

 - if you have side-effects in your Observable pipes, you’ll see those happen again.